iscc/iscc-specs/docs/specification.md

 #### Content-ID-Image

 For the Content-ID-Image we are opting for a DCT-based perceptual image hash instead of a more sophisticated keypoint detection based method.
-In view of the generic deployabiility of the ISCC we chose an algorithm that has moderate computation requirements and is easy to implement while still being robust against most common minor image manipulations.
+In view of the generic deployabiility of the ISCC we chose an algorithm that has moderate computation requirements and is easy to implement while still being robust against common image manipulations.

 An ISCC generating application MUST provide a `content_id_image(image, partial=False)` function that accepts a local file path to an image and returns a Content-ID with GMT type `image`.
 The procedure to create a Content-ID-Image is as follows:

 1. Apply [`image_normalize`](#image_normalize) to receive a two-dimensional array of grayscale pixel data.
-4. Perform a discrete cosine transform per row
-5. Perform a DCT per column on the resulting matrix from step 4.
-5. Extract upper left 8x8 corner of array from step 4 as a flat list
-6. Calculate the median of the results from step 5
+2. Apply [`image_hash`](#image_hash) to the results of step 1.
-7. Create a 64-bit digest by iterating over the values of step 5 and setting a  `1`- for values above median and `0` for values below or equal to median.
-9. Prepend the 1-byte component header (`0x12` full content or `0x13` partial content)
+9. Prepend the 1-byte component header (`0x12` full content or `0x13` partial content) to results of step 2.
-10. Encode and return the resulting 9-byte sequence with [Base58-ISCC Encoding](#base58-iscc-encoding)
+10. Encode and return the resulting 9-byte sequence with [`encode`](#encode)

 !!! note "Image Data Input"
     The `content_id_image` function may optionally accept the raw byte data of an encoded image or an internal native image object as input for convenience.

-#### Partial Content Flag (PCF)

-The last bit of the header byte is the "Partial Content Flag".
-It designates if the Content-ID applies to the full content or just some part of it.
-The PCF MUST be set as a `0`-bit (**full GMT-specific content**) by default.
-Setting the PCF to `1` enables applications to create multiple ISCCs for partial extracts of one and the same digital file.
-The exact semantics of *partial content* are outside of the scope of this specification.
-Applications that plan to support partial Content-IDs SHOULD clearly define their semantics.
-For example, an application might create separate ISCC for the text contents of multiple articles of a magazine issue.
-In such a scenario the Meta-, Data-, and Instance-IDs are the compound key for the magazine issue, while the Content-ID-Text component distinguishes the different articles of the issue.
-The different Content-ID-Text components would automatically be "bound" together by the other 3 components.

 ### Data-ID Component